CartoDB/carto-react-template/template/src/docs/documentation.md

 ## Getting started

-If you are a designer, check the sketch files for the design system [here](https://link-to-sketch-files) and for the sample application [here](https://link_to_sample_application_sketch).
-There is a [Storybook](https://storybook.js.org/) for exploring the UI components available [here](https://react-airship-ui.vercel.app/).

-If you are a developer, the template is based on the popular [create-react-app](https://create-react-app.dev/) integrated toolchain.
+The template is based on the popular [create-react-app](https://create-react-app.dev/) integrated toolchain.
 The basic prerequisite for using Create React App is to have a package manager ([npm](https://www.npmjs.com/get-npm) or [yarn](https://yarnpkg.com/)) previously installed.
 Once you have it installed, you can run:

 ``` shell